andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 The example just given is one that shows how it is possible to create a memory leak in your application.
 How?

-It all has to do with ARC &#8211; remember that it _only_ frees up memory for a class instance when there are _zero_ references to it.
+It all has to do with ARC – remember that it _only_ frees up memory for a class instance when there are _zero_ references to it.

-In our `Animal` &#8211; `Exhibit` example, both instances referenced _each other_.
+In our `Animal` – `Exhibit` example, both instances referenced _each other_.
 When we set the `Animal` instance to nil, the `Exhibit` instance still held a reference to it through its `animal` property.

 In turn, since that `Animal` instance is still around, it holds a reference to the `Exhibit` instance through its `exhibit` property.
 So when we set the `Exhibit` instance to nil, the `Animal` still holds on to it.

 _Now_ we have a dilemma.
-While the `Animal` and the `Exhibit` continue to reference each other (so neither instance&#8217;s memory can be freed), _nothing else does_ &#8211; there&#8217;s no way to access either instance any more.
+While the `Animal` and the `Exhibit` continue to reference each other (so neither instance's memory can be freed), _nothing else does_ – there's no way to access either instance any more.
 Thus, a memory leak is created.

-But there&#8217;s hope!
+But there's hope!
 In this &#8220;Optional, mutually dependent relationship&#8221; scenario, this is where the keyword `weak` comes into play.

 <a name="breaking-strong-reference-cycle" class="jump-target"></a>

 ###### Breaking strong reference cycle

-The situation just described is what&#8217;s known as a &#8220;strong reference cycle&#8221;.
+The situation just described is what's known as a &#8220;strong reference cycle&#8221;.

-Thankfully, there&#8217;s a way to break those cycles and avoid memory leaks.
+Thankfully, there's a way to break those cycles and avoid memory leaks.

 In the situation where that optional mutually dependent relationship exists, such as between an `Animal` and an `Exhibit`, changing one of those instances reference to the other from `strong` to `weak` will break the cycle.

-It doesn&#8217;t really matter which class holds the weak reference, just as long as one of them does.
+It doesn't really matter which class holds the weak reference, just as long as one of them does.

 <pre class="lang:swift decode:true " title="Animal, Exhibit - Weak" >class Animal {
     let name: String